opentelekomcloud-docs/data-warehouse-service/umn/source/faqs/database_performance/gaussdbdws_cpu_resource_management.rst

 The limit has two meanings:

--  Dedicated: The CPU resources are dedicated to a Cgroup.
-Even the idle part cannot be used by other Cgroups.
+-  Dedicated: The CPU is dedicated to a Cgroup.
+Other Cgroups cannot use idle CPU resources.
 -  Quota: Only the CPU resources in the allocated quota can be used.
 Idle CPU resources of other Cgroups cannot be preempted.

 CPU limit is implemented based on cpuset.cpu.
 You can set a proper quota to implement absolute isolation of CPU resources between Cgroups.
 In this way, tasks of different Cgroups will not affect each other.
 However, the absolute CPU isolation will cause idle CPU resources in a Cgroup to be wasted.
 Therefore, the limit cannot be too large.
 A larger limit may not bring a better performance.